DavidFidge/InputHandlers/README.md

 A sample project is provided which shows how the events work and how to use the library.

 The library has 83% test coverage.

+This library vastly reduces the amount of boilerplate, repetitive code that you would have to implement yourself in your own project.

 ## Example - Keyboard